jurjen93/sidereal_visibility_avg/README.md

-# sidereal_visibility-avg
+# Sidereal visibility averaging

-Sidereal visibility averaging
+To be added..